Triangle Staff: History

-Triangle Staff was established in 1987 from Yoshimi Asari (Japanese: 浅利義美) in Ogikubo, Tokyo.
+Triangle Staff was established in 1987 from Yoshimi Asari in Ogikubo, Tokyo.
 The company initially produced OVA, and later began producing anime television series in collaboration with TV Tokyo.

-In 1998, the company released Serial Experiments Lain, receiving the Excellent Award from the animation division of the Japan Media Arts Festival (Japanese: 文化庁メディア芸術祭アニメーション部門).
+In 1998, the company released Serial Experiments Lain receiving the Excellent Award from the animation division of the Japan Media Arts Festival.

-In March 1999, Katsumi Yamaguchi (Japanese: 山口克巳), an animator from the company, established his own animation studio PALM (Japanese: パルム).
-Later in December 2000, the animators Masajiro Yasube (Japanese: 安部正次郎) and Takeshi Baba (Japanese: 馬場健) established A.C.G.T, a subsidiary of OB Planning Co., Ltd.
+In March 1999, Katsumi Yamaguchi, an animator from the company, established his own animation studio, Palm Studio.
+Later in December 2000, animators Shojiro Abe and Takeshi Baba established A.C.G.T, a subsidiary of OB Planning Co., Ltd.

-The company ceased all operations in December 2000, and the reason and the exact time of defunction remains unknown.
-After the discontinuation, the name of the company was still shown on the copyright trademark and the staff list embedded in the produced animation.
+Triangle Staff ceased all operations in December 2000, though the exact reason and time of it shutting down remain unknown.
+After the discontinuation, the name of the company was still shown on the copyright trademark and the staff list embedded in the studios' productions.

 The company was still producing WXIII: Patlabor the Movie 3 at the time it went defunct.
-The production was later taken over by Madhouse and was released in theaters on March 30, 2002 (though Triangle Staff's involvement would be acknowledged in the film's end credits).
+Production was later taken over by Madhouse and was released in theaters on March 30, 2002 (though Triangle Staff's involvement would be acknowledged in the film's end credits).